dirigeants/klasa/guides/Included Pieces/IncludedCommands.md

 ## System / enable

-Temperarly global enable any piece except for extendables. (reverts to the in file settings upon reboot.)
+Temporarly global enable any piece except for extendables. (reverts to the in file settings upon reboot.)

 **Source:**